Coronavirus (COVID-19) Information and Resources – Updated 3.30.2020

 Location: Stevens Point Campus – CER 634

-After the reading, Apps and McGlynn, who judged Mid-State’s 2nd Annual Write on the Money Contest, will present the winners and honorable mentions with their awards.
+After the reading, Cummings and Eastman, judges of Mid-State’s 3rd Annual Write on the Money Contest, will present the contest winners and honorable mentions with their awards.
 The student winners will also have the opportunity to read from their winning entries.